Leah Penniman

-Leah Penniman (c.
+Leah Penniman (multi-pronoun), (c.
 1980) is an American farmer, educator, author, and food sovereignty activist.
 Penniman is co-founder, co-director and Program Manager of Soul Fire Farm, in Grafton, New York.

 Biography

 Leah Penniman was born to Reverend doctor Adele Smith Penniman, an African-American and Haitian American pastor and activist, and a white father.
-Penniman was raised in central Massachusetts with two siblings.
-Penniman began farming at age 16, working with The Food Project in Boston in 1996.
+Penniman was raised in Massachusetts with two siblings.
+Her interest in nature began in her childhood, as nature provided an escape from the racial discrimination that Penniman claimed to have suffered.
+Penniman began farming as a teenager, working with The Food Project, a Boston- based, nonprofit food producer.
+Their passion for farming continued as they attended farming conferences throughout Massachusetts.
 Penniman received an MA in Science Education and BA in Environmental Science and International Development from Clark University.
-After graduation, Penniman lived in a food desert in Albany, New York and was on WIC after giving birth.
-This experience led Penniman to focus on the need for food sovereignty in Black and Brown communities.

-In 2006, Penniman purchased 72-acres of land in Grafton, New York to co-found Soul Fire Farm, and the farm officially opened in 2011.
+After graduation, Penniman lived in a food desert in Albany, New York and after the birth of her first child, they received assistance from WIC, an organization that facilitates nutrition in at risk individuals.
+While living in Albany, Penniman had limited access to fresh produce.
+Penniman and her husband Jonah Vitale-Wolff were able to acquire vegetables for their children, though the cost totaled more than that of their rental payment.
+Their desire to provide high quality food inspired the creation of Soul Fire Farm, which officially opened in 2011.
 The name is taken from the song Soulfire by Lee "Scratch" Perry and originally focused on a farm share for low-income people.

-The farm's flagship program is the Black Latinx Farmers Immersion, a 50-hour course to train beginner farmers.
-By 2018, 500 individuals had taken the course.
+In 2017, She was named a Soros Equality Fellow, offered through the Open Society Foundation.

 In 2018, Penniman published Farming While Black.
-In 2019, Penniman was awarded the James Beard Foundation Leadership Award for facilitating food sovereignty programs.
+In 2019, Penniman was awarded the James Beard Foundation Leadership Award after a variety of food accessibility initiatives were established through her input.

-Personal life

-Penniman is genderqueer/multigender.
-Penniman lives on the farm with a partner and their two children.